AetherLinkApp/aetherlink-docs/docs/tokenomics.md

 The $AETH Token

-$AETH serves as the fuel and governance layer of the AetherLink OS ecosystem.
+$AETH serves as the fuel and governance layer of the AetherLink ecosystem.

 Function
 Transaction Gas:      	Powers validation and settlement of AetherLink transactions.